The Squad (1981 film)

 The Squad is a 1981 Australian television film about a squad of detectives.
 It was the pilot for a series that was never made, intended to be a replacement for the TV show Skyways.
+It was filmed in Sydney in the first half of 1981.
+It first aired in Sydney on 12 November 1981 and then in Melbourne, retitled as Homicide Squad, on 18 May 1982.